DeepWok/pynqcaht/labs/lab2.md

 > Fun fact: I had some troubles debugging the specific sampling rate number to be used in the Python `record` function.
 Read `sample-rate.txt` for a fuller explanation.

-> To make it clear, do not use the C++ or Makefile in the `pcm_driver` folder - read the insturctions in the markdown file and only use the contents from the `new_audio.py`.
+> To make it clear, do not use the C++ or Makefile in the `pcm_driver` folder - read the instructions in the markdown file and only use the contents from the `new_audio.py`.

 ### Task 2E: Interacting with the drivers in Jupyter Notebook

 After following the driver instructions, now let's interact with them in Jupyter Notebook.

+...